Last Updated on by Catherine Tobsing

 Can you speak to that or possible allergic reactions?

-Thanks, Dawn Coffin.
+Thanks, Dawn C.

 Hi Dawn

-The problem with “intense internet searches is:
+The problem with “intense internet searches” is:

 The difference between correlation and causation

-Two or more variables considered to be related, in a statistical context, if their values change so that as the value of one variable increases or decreases so does the value of the other variable (although it may be in the opposite direction).
+Two or more variables are considered to be related, in a statistical context, if their values change so that as the value of one variable increases or decreases so does the value of the other variable (although it may be in the opposite direction).

-For example, for the two variables “hours worked” and “income earned” there is a relationship between the two if the increase in hours worked is associated with an increase in income earned.
-If we consider the two variables “price” and “purchasing power”, as the price of goods increases a person’s ability to buy these goods decreases (assuming a constant income).
+For example, for the two variables, “hours worked” and “income earned” there is a relationship between the two if the increase in hours worked is associated with an increase in income earned.

-In other words you can rationalize anything especially using Google search.
+In other words, you can rationalize anything, especially using Google search.

 Your daughter came to that conclusion because she wanted to come to that conclusion